Fangoria: Early years

-1980s and '90s
+1980s and 1990s

 In the late 1980s and early 1990s, Fangoria tested numerous international horror markets, releasing issues of the magazine modified for various foreign languages.
 These foreign editions (released in Italy, Japan, Czechoslovakia and elsewhere) lasted only a handful of editions before being discontinued.
 Additionally, in May 1988, a sister publication titled Gorezone was first published.
 A second sister publication, titled Toxic Horror followed in 1989.
 Gorezone was cancelled after twenty-seven issues and one special Tales from the Crypt-themed issue.
 Toxic Horror was cancelled after five issues.

 In 1990, Timpone brought in managing editor Michael Gingold, having been previously introduced to his horror-themed fanzine, Scareaphenalia.
 In addition to his editorial duties at the magazine, Gingold posted the majority of the news updates on the magazine's official website.
 Under Gingold and Timpone's tenure, Fangoria rose to its greatest level of prominence, enjoying widespread recognition and influence in the horror community.

 2000s

 Creative Group purchased Fangoria (and its parent publication Starlog) in the early 2000s, hoping to expand the brand identity of the magazine to radio, television, and comics.
 On December 5, 2007, a warehouse operated by Kable News, in Oregon, Illinois, which contained all back issues of Fangoria and Starlog magazines, was destroyed by fire.
-As back issues of Fangoria are not re-printed, the only remaining back issues are now housed in private collections or those available on the secondary market.
+As back issues of Fangoria are not reprinted, the only remaining back issues are now housed in private collections or those available on the secondary market.
 After several failed ventures, Creative Group filed for Chapter 11 on March 21, 2008.
 In summer 2008, The Brooklyn Company, Inc., led by longtime Fangoria president Thomas DeFeo, bought Fangoria and all its related brands.
 Under DeFeo's ownership, the magazine overhauled the magazine's cover format, including the transformation of the company's long-standing logo.
-Starting with issue #281, the original Fangoria logo was re-designed, and the trademark "film strip", tagline, and embedded photos were removed.
+Starting with issue #281, the original Fangoria logo was redesigned, and the trademark "film strip", tagline, and embedded photos were removed.
 After consistent fan protest of the changes, the original logo returned with issue #305.
-The "film strip" photos returned briefly beginning with issue #309.
+The "film strip" photos returned briefly, beginning with issue #309.

 In February 2010, Chris Alexander, a Toronto-based filmmaker and former writer for Rue Morgue, succeeded Tony Timpone as Fangorias new editor.
 Under his management, the magazine explored more esoteric genre content, had its cover layout altered a few times, and hired several new staff members.
 Alexander also brought back the original Fangoria logo.
 In 2011, Gorezone was revived with a special The Bloody Best of Gorezone issue before resuming regular publication with issue #28 in 2013.
 In 2012, Fangoria also began publishing a line of limited edition specials titled Fangoria Legends.